Maker Studios Terms of Use

 • Users must agree to adhere to the Maker Studios’ Terms of Use, the Clearwater Public Library System’s Code of Conduct and Internet Policy, and all Federal and State laws and regulations in order to use the Studios.

-• Users must immediately report any accidents, damage or technical problems to library staff.
+• Users must immediately report any accidents, damage, or technical problems to library staff.

 • Security of personal items is the responsibility of the user.
 Personal items will be removed from the Studios and placed in lost and found in accordance with library policy.